Snowboard Courses

 3. Have the sufficient work permits or visas to work inCanada as an independent contractor.

-4. When the application is selected there will be a Zoom interview scheduled with the Program Director and withthe RC.
+4. When the application is selected there will be a Zoom interview scheduled with the Program Director and the Regional Coordinator.

 • Level 4 Process: Observe on one Level 4 Exam, followed by a minimum of one Level 4 Course, reviewed on a situational basis.